Want to study with a leader in online education? Say hello to Griffith University.

 Well-known former students include:

-- Emma McKeon, swimmer and Australia's most decorated Olympian
+• Emma McKeon, swimmer, Australia's most decorated Olympian and Young Australian of the Year 2024

 Griffith University may look at your ATAR result (Australian Tertiary Admission Rank) when considering you for admission into undergraduate study.
 Every course has a different minimum ATAR, so it’s best to review the entry requirements on the course listing page.

-However, if you don’t have the required ATAR, you can still get into your undergraduate course online by applying via Open Universities Australia.
-We have a unique arrangement in place with Griffith University that allows students to start studying through single subjects, regardless of academic history.
+However, if you don’t have the required ATAR, you can still get into your undergraduate course online by applying through Open Universities Australia.
+We have a unique arrangement in place with Griffith University that allows students to enrol in single subjects from their chosen degree, regardless of academic history.
 Provided you successfully complete those initial subjects, you will be guaranteed entry into the full qualification.

 You’ll access all course content through the Griffith University portal, which is called Learning@Griffith.
 Every week, you’ll download video lectures, electronic readings and learning activities, and comment on discussion forums about your subjects.
 You will also have the chance to chat face-to-face with your lecturers and classmates via Microsoft Teams, which helps make it feel like you're part of a traditional class.